Amazon’s Mission Statement & Vision Statement (An Analysis)

 Amazon’s Mission Statement

 Amazon’s mission is “to be Earth’s most customer-centric company.”
-This mission statement promises attractive e-commerce services to satisfy target customers’ needs.
-The company’s focus on customers implies a set of variables based on what customers require and expect from the technology and online service business.
-The following characteristics are some of the most prominent factors associated with Amazon’s mission statement:
+This mission statement’s focus implies customer satisfaction in the retail, online service, and IT business.
+The following characteristics are associated with Amazon’s mission statement:

 1. Lowest prices